These Inspiring Movies Will Lift You Up

 We all look for inspiration in different ways.
-Some people turn to religion; some turn to the self-help section at the local Barnes & Noble.
-Some crank up their go-to motivational tunes (read: anything by Destiny's Child), while others pore over The Secret and try to bibbidy-bobbedy-boo their way into realization of their goals.
+Some people turn to religion; some turn to the self-help section of the App store.
+Some crank up their go-to motivational tunes (read: anything by Destiny's Child), while others queue up the next big podcast.

 And us?
 Well, a good ol' movie night always helps.
 Whether it's a biopic celebrating someone who turned the world upside-down for the better, a sports film with "Eye of the Tiger" on repeat, or a tale of overcoming adversity, certain movies simply have a knack for lifting us up and inspiring us to do more and be more.